Saturday - 4:00 PM

 Please note that when the Youth Music Ministry is scheduled to sing, 4:00 PM Vigil Mass is not life streamed and a Sunday mass is streamed instead.

-Mass will be streamed at 4:00 PM on Saturday January 17th.
+Mass will be streamed at 11:00 AM on Sunday February 1st.

 St. Margaret Mary Parish Office Information